macuriels/portfolio/content/project/social-media-insights-healthcare/index.md

 In that regard, this project is heavily influenced by Antropomedia's [unique vision on social media](https://antropomedia.agency/?lang=en) which has helped hundreds of organizations - from small businesses to world-renowned enterprises - increase their reach, value, and profitability.

-This path involves integrating social sciences - namely digital anthropology - with proprietary technology - namely sociograms.
-Data science methods are used to download and visualize the data, but social science concepts are used to make sense of this information.
+This vision involves integrating proprietary data science methods to download and visualize the data, and social science concepts to make sense of this information.

 ## Digital Anthropology

-It is a subfield of anthropology and some of the main voices in this field are Heather Horst and Daniel Miller, who authored a book called "Digital Anthropology" in 2012.
+Most social science concepts used in this project derive from digital anthropology, which is a subfield of anthropology.

-The core idea of this discipline is that it aims to understand life as understood by users in the light of digital environments.
+The core idea of this discipline is that it aims to understand life as understood by people in the light of digital environments.

 It is also worth noting that it is an interdisciplinary line of study, therefore concepts from other fields - such as sociology and social psychology - are drawn in to fully comprehend online behavior.